Where Do Home Sales ORIGINATE?

 Realtors CAN influence the effectiveness of these.
 Open houses account for about 2% of all home sales and print media accounts for about 1% of all home sales.
 If you need to re-read that last sentence go ahead, its 2% and 1%.
 Two and One.
 Now, it is possible to hold an awesome open house.
 It is possible to take out a larger ad in the newspaper or a magazine.

 This is like owning the best snow plowing business in Miami, Florida.

 Yes, you absolutely rock at something that is almost completely meaningless and is losing effectiveness daily.

 Now the areas of marketing your Realtor cannot really influence.

-This segment is made up of Zillow, Trulia, Realtor.com, real estate brokerage websites, individual realtor websites, and others.
-Next up we have an easy one which is a sign in the yard.
 A “for sale” sign in your hard captures about 7% of all potential buyers.
-Contrary to what many agents would have you believe having one for sale sign in the yard versus another actually DOES NOT make your house worth more money.
+Contrary to what many agents would have you believe having a perticular for sale sign in the yard versus another actually DOES NOT make your house worth more money.

-A for sale by owner sign will capture just as much of that 7% as the biggest broker in town.
-So yard signs, the MLS, and online websites brings you to 84% of all possible sales and this 84% cannot really be influenced.
+A "for sale by owner" sign will capture just as much of that 7% as the biggest broker in town.
+So yard signs, the MLS, and real estate websites bring you to 84% of all possible sales and this 84% cannot really be influenced.

 So there you have it, this is where homes sales originate and to what degree they originate there.
 When selling a home you are hiring a marketing expert.
 If your market expert doesn’t know these stats and how to influence them what are you paying for?
 Do you believe any modern company doesn’t know how, where, and how effectively its marketing dollars are being spent?